Amendments to our Trading Terms and Conditions for Freight Forwarders in Australia and New Zealand

 - “Person” includes individuals, partnerships, firms trusts, associates or any body or bodies corporate;

-- “PPSA” means the Personal Property Securities Act 2009 (Cth) and includes all regulations made under that Act, and any subsequent replacement or modification or amendment to the act or regulations;
+- “PPSA” means the Personal Property Securities Act 2009 (Cth) or Personal Property Securities Act 1999 (NZ) and includes all regulations made under those Acts, and any subsequent replacement or modification or amendment to those acts or regulations.

 - “Services” means the whole of the Services provided by the Company to the Customer and all matters necessarily related to the provision of the Services or ancillary to the provision of the Services;